TABLE OF CONTENT

 Examples include assault, sexual assault, mugging, or even a violent robbery.

-The assets publishing report by CICA states that, in the 2021-22 financial year, CICA provided £158 million in compensation to victims of violent crime.
+The assets publishing report by CICA states that, in the 2021-22 financial year, CICA provided £158 million to victims of violent crime.

 Physical Injuries:

-Your injury should be serious enough to claim for CICA.
-Minor injuries with no permanent damage are not likely to meet this criterion.
+Your injury should be serious enough to meet the eligibility criteria for CICA claims.
+Minor injuries with no clear damage are not likely to meet this criterion.
 Some physical injuries include:

 - Whiplash